How Much Does a Meta Ads Specialist Cost in 2026?

 Experience is the primary driver of cost.
 A junior specialist with fewer than two years of experience can manage straightforward campaigns for smaller budgets, typically under ten thousand dollars per month in ad spend.
 They know the basics of campaign setup and audience targeting but may lack the pattern recognition needed to diagnose complex performance issues quickly.
 Mid-level specialists with two to four years of experience bring deeper knowledge of creative testing frameworks, Conversions API implementation, and budget scaling strategies.
 They can manage accounts spending ten to fifty thousand dollars per month and handle multiple campaigns simultaneously.
 Senior specialists with four to seven years of experience have seen hundreds of accounts across multiple industries.
 They bring strategic thinking about full-funnel architecture, advanced attribution, and cross-channel integration that can unlock step-change improvements in performance.
 Expert-level specialists with seven or more years of experience are typically brought in for high-spend accounts, complex multi-brand structures, or turnaround situations where significant ad budgets are at risk.

 The engagement model also significantly affects pricing.
 Freelancers working directly with your team offer the most transparency and the lowest overhead, but availability can be inconsistent and you carry the risk of finding a replacement if the relationship does not work out.
 Agencies bundle account management with strategic oversight, creative production, and sometimes media buying margins, which drives up the effective hourly cost substantially.
 The agency model can make sense for companies that need a full team across multiple channels but is often overkill when you specifically need Meta ads expertise.
-Managed talent platforms like EverestX provide a middle ground: pre-vetted specialists at rates lower than agencies because there is no agency overhead, combined with replacement guarantees and ongoing quality assurance that reduce the risk inherent in direct freelancer hiring.
+EverestX provides pre-vetted Meta specialists at $10–$12/hr for full-time (40 hrs/week, ~$1,700–$2,100/mo) or $14–$16/hr for part-time (20 hrs/week, ~$1,200–$1,400/mo), with the rate within each band depending on the specialist's experience and skills.
+That's a fraction of agency pricing — and there are replacement guarantees, ongoing quality assurance, and no upfront, hiring, or platform fees.

 Ad spend level also influences what you should expect to pay.
 Specialists managing six-figure monthly budgets command higher rates because the stakes are higher and the optimization complexity increases.
 Conversely, if your monthly ad spend is under five thousand dollars, you likely do not need a senior specialist and would be better served by a capable mid-level practitioner.